gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 Generating the key is done offline for additional security.

-1. Generate a new 2FA secret using `./generate-key.sh` (you need to have done a build first using `./build.sh`).
+1. Generate a new 2FA secret using `./generate-key.sh`.
 1. Note it down - we'll need it when configuring the application.
 1. Enter it into Google Authenticator on your phone.